 We’ve created a list of the hardest sports in the world based on the sport’s difficulty, the danger athletes face, the different skills involved in the sport and the conditions athletes must endure in order to come out on top.

-As the world’s number 1 crowdfunding site for sports, we have worked with thousands of athletes from almost every sport known to man, to help them raise money for their sport through crowdfunding, and the 10 below are the hardest sports we’ve ever come across.
+As the world’s number 1 crowdfunding site for sports, we have worked with thousands of athletes from almost every sport known to man, to help them raise money for their sport through crowdfunding, and the below 10 sports the hardest sports to master.

 These guys are die hard tough nuts, dedicating their lives to taming a 1600-1700 pound bull.